Dozens Of Pink Cadillacs To Line Detroit During Aretha Franklin’s Funeral

 Crisette is also a sales director for the cosmetics firm Mary Kay, a company that is known to hand out pink Cadillacs to its top employees.

-Stuart Popp of Plymouth, Michigan arrived in Detroit earlier in the week after being asked to participate in the funeral procession with his pink 1956 Cadillac Grand Seville.
+Stuart Popp of Plymouth, Michigan, arrived in Detroit earlier in the week after being asked to participate in the funeral procession with his pink 1956 Cadillac Grand Seville.
 Plenty of Franklin’s fans stopped to take photos with the vehicle, taking time to sing “Freeway of Love.”

 “This was way bigger than I thought it was going to be,” he said.
 “I was a fan of her music.”